DheerajGBhatt/premarket-suggester/prd.md

 ## 2. Product Objective

-Build an AI-powered system that analyzes **pre-market news only** and generates a **high-confidence intraday watchlist** with directional bias before market open.
+Build an AI-powered system that analyzes **pre-market news only** and generates a **high-confidence intraday watchlist** with directional bias in real-time.

 The system does **not** predict prices or automate trades.